Trentonom0r3/PyShiftAE/README.md

 # PyShiftAE
 PyShiftAE is an experimental, Open Source library designed to transcend the boundaries of the built-in ExtendScript library in Adobe After Effects (AE), heralding a new era of scripting possibilities in AE.
 By offering a Python library as an alternative to ExtendScript, PyShiftAE not only enriches the existing feature set but simplifies and amplifies the scripting experience.

+## ChangeLog
+- [11.18.23] Refactored into asynchronous, thread based execution.
+Python runs on separate thread, PyShift no longer blocks UI or causes AE to become unresponsive.

 ## Contents

 - [Problem Statement](#problem-statement)